ghjm/jgm44/content/index.md

 I remember the looping and branching, but I don't remember how I got the random numbers.
 Maybe I counted in a loop while waiting for the first user input, or something.
 More likely it just wasn't actually random and the answer was always 57.
 It also seems likely that the game was really "guess a number from 00 to FF" because I don't think it would have been feasible to do translation to, or particularly from, decimal.
+At least, not at my skill level at the time.

 ![8K RAM Board](/jgm44-8k-ram.png)